About Fostering Connections

 Ginny received her Bachelor of Arts in Economics from The University of Texas at Austin.
 She and her husband, Paul, live in Madison City with their three children and two dogs.

 Tiffany began volunteering with Fostering Connections in 2020 and joined the Board of Directors in 2023.
 In her professional and home life, she is passionate about pursuing excellence and efficiency.
 She believes it is something that lets a Christian’s “light shine before others” (Matthew 5:16) and points people to Jesus.
-The first time she volunteered for a service project at the Foster Closet, she was so impressed by the leadership and organizational capabilities of the Executive Director, Kimberly, that she was drawn to continue to serve the organization in other ways.
+The first time she volunteered for a service project at the North Alabama Foster Closet, she was so impressed by the leadership and organizational capabilities of the team, that she was drawn to continue to serve the organization in other ways.

 Tiffany has a heart for kids and family, and says, “I believe this is a tough world for children, and I know the devil wants to steal their joy, their hope, and their future.
 My heart goes out to these precious children who are facing difficult circumstances.”
-She believes the family unit is critical to a child’s potential future and is humbled and amazed by the foster, adoptive, and kinship “parents” who step in to fill a hole for a child, knowing that it will come with pain, sorrow, and even loss.
-“The level of self-sacrifice is just awe-inspiring to me so if I can play even a tiny role in supporting those children and the adults who are trying to give them a future, I am all in.”
+She believes the family unit is critical to a child’s potential future and is humbled and amazed by the foster, adoptive, and kinship caregivers who step in to fill a hole for a child, knowing that it will come with pain, sorrow, and even loss.
+“The level of self-sacrifice is awe-inspiring to me, so if I can play even a small role in supporting those children and the adults who are trying to give them a brighter future, count me in.

 Foster Hope with Your Generosity